-Physical Sciences: Students develop an understanding of observable properties of matter and how changes in energy (heating or cooling) can affect matter or materials.
+$Physical \ Sciences: Students \ develop \ an \ understanding \ of \ observable \ properties \ of \ matter \ and \ how \ changes \ in \ energy \ (heating \ or \ cooling) \ can \ affect \ matter \ or \ materials.$

-Physical Science Standards Learning Progressions, Key Terms, and Crosscutting Concepts 2.P1U2.1 Plan and carry out an investigation to determine that matter has mass, takes up space, and is recognized by its observable properties; use the collected evidence to develop and support an explanation.
+Physical Science Standards Learning Progressions, Key Terms, and Crosscutting Concepts 2.P1U1.1 Plan and carry out an investigation to determine that matter has mass, takes up space, and is recognized by its observable properties; use the collected evidence to develop and support an explanation .
 All the 'stuff' encountered in everyday life, including air , water and different kinds of solid substances , is called matter because it has mass , and therefore weight on Earth, and takes up space.
 Different materials are recognizable by their properties, some of which are used to classify them as being in the solid , liquid or gas state .
+2(p.
+20)

-2 (p.
-20) 2.P1U2.2 Crosscutting Concepts: patterns; cause and effect; scale, proportion and quantity; system and system models; energy and matter; structure and Plan and carry out investigations to gather evidence to support an explanation on how heating or cooling can cause a transformation phase change in matter (solid, liquid, gas). function; stability and change4 2.P4U1.3 Gather, reason, Obtain, Evaluate and communicate information about ways heat energy can cause change in objects or materials.
+2.P1U1.2 Plan and carry out investigations to gather evidence to support an explanation on how heating or cooling can cause a transformation phase change in matter (solid, liquid, gas).
+Different kinds of matter exist (e.g., wood, metal, water), and many of them can be either solid or liquid, depending on temperature.
+4 (p.
+108)) Crosscutting Concepts: cause and effect; scale, proportion and quantity; system and system models; energy and matter; stability and change4 2.P4U1.3 Gather, reason, Obtain, evaluate and communicate information about ways heat energy can cause change in objects or materials.
 There are various ways of causing an event or bringing about change in objects or materials.
 Heating can cause change , as in cooking, melting solids or changing water to vapor .
 2 (p.
-23) Crosscutting Concepts: patterns; cause and effect; scale, proportion and quantity; system and system models; energy and matter; structure and function; stability and change 4
+23) Crosscutting Concepts: cause and effect; scale, proportion and quantity; system and system models; energy and matter; stability and change 4

 Earth and Space Sciences: Students develop an understanding of the distribution and role of water and wind in weather, shaping the land, and where organisms live. and changing environments.
-In addition to Wind and water can also change environments, They and students learn that as well as humans and other organisms can change environments too.
-Students also develop an understanding of changing patterns in the sky including the position of Sun, Moon, and stars, and the apparent shape of the Moon.
+In addition to Wind and water can also change environments.
+They and students learn that as well as humans and other organisms can change environments too.
+Students also develop an understanding of changing patterns in the sky including the position of Sun, Moon, and stars, and the apparent shape of the